 Comcast envisions the "Smart Home for Everyone" where we enable Accessibility through universal design application across products to enhance value for all customers, regardless of service or platform.
 We’re committed to providing accessible services for our customers, including those with disabilities.

-At the Comcast Accessibility Center of Excellence, we are available to assist and offer support in the following areas for our customers with disabilities:
+At Comcast's Accessibility Center of Excellence, we are available to assist and offer support in the following areas for our customers with disabilities:

 Closed Captioning (CC)

 Closed captioning displays the audio portion of a video program, including dialogue, narration and sound effects, as text on your TV screen.